eleda77/eleda77.github.io/docs/vocab_list.md

 **armigerous** - bearing or entitled to use a coat of arms

+**arrack** - an alcoholic liquor distilled in South and Southeast Asia from the sap of the coconut palm or from rice

 **artic** - short for articulated vehicle/lorry (large vehicle that has two sections connected by a bar)

+**ashlar** - masonry made of large square-cut stones, typically used as a facing on walls of brick or stone

 **aspergill** - a short-handled device with a globe containing a sponge; used for sprinkling holy water